BenGOsborn/Chainlink-VRE-Adapter/README.md

 # Chainlink VRE Adapter

+## WARNING: DO NOT RUN CODE THAT YOU DO NOT UNDERSTAND.
+BE CAREFUL WHEN GIVING THIS SCRIPT ACCESS TO YOUR PRIVATE KEY.
+I AM NOT RESPONSIBLE FOR ANY FUNDS YOU MAY LOSE.

 ## A Python virtual runtime environment that allows smart contracts to execute Python code via [Chainlink](https://docs.chain.link/chainlink-nodes).

 ### Description